tomwrw/nix-config/README.md

 | flatmate | My mobile workstation | Surface Pro 7 | NixOS | Intel i7-1065G7 | Intel iGPU |
 | spectre | My test VM | QEMU VM | NixOS | Host passthrough | OpenGL/3D accelerated |

 I have a single user that I manage through Home Manager (tomwrw).
-You may add additional users or rename mine to inherit my existing settings - though don't forget to change my hashedPassword to something of your own otherwise you won't be able to log in.
+You may add additional users or rename mine to inherit my existing settings - though you'll need to replace the age keys in '''.sops.yaml''' to your own, and re-create the '''secrets/secrets.yaml''' file with your own paths and secrets.

 ### File structure.